szh91/szh91.github.io/index.md

 <A NAME="Recent Updates"><h2>Recent Updates</h2></A>
 <ul>
+<Li>30/08/2024 One paper has been accepted in <a href="[https://ieee-msn.org/2021/files/booklet.pdf](https://www.sciencedirect.com/journal/journal-of-visual-communication-and-image-representation)"> Journal of Visual Communication and Image Representation </a></Li>
+<Li>30/08/2024 One paper has been accepted in <a href="[https://ieee-msn.org/2021/files/booklet.pdf](https://www.sciencedirect.com/journal/journal-of-visual-communication-and-image-representation)"> Journal of Visual Communication and Image Representation </a></Li>
+<Li>15/08/2024 One paper has been accepted in <a href="https://www.mdpi.com/journal/electronics/about"> Electronics</a></Li>
 <Li>30/11/2021 Invited to chair the session MSN-9: Human Activity Recognition at  <a href="https://ieee-msn.org/2021/files/booklet.pdf"> 2021 IEEE MSN conference </a></Li>
 <Li>17/11/2021 Invited to give an academic report at <a href="https://csai.wtu.edu.cn/info/1146/1929.htm"> Wuhan Textile University   </a></Li>
 <Li>16/11/2021Won the title of Excellent Graduate Student at <a href="http://cs.whu.edu.cn/news_show.aspx?id=1615">  Wuhan University  </a></Li>